keerthanamurugaiyan/Interview-notes/html.md

 **6. What is the advantage of collapsing white space?**

             In HTML, a blank sequence of whitespace characters is treated as a single space character, Because the browser collapses multiple spaces into a single space character and this helps a developer to indent lines of text without worrying about multiple spaces and maintain readability and understandability of HTML codes.

+**7. Difference between intenal link and external link:**

+   **Internal Link:**
+            An internal link navigates to another page or section within the same website.
+   **Syntax:**
+            <a href="about.html">About Us</a>
+            This link takes the user to the "about.html" page within the same website.

+   **External Link:**
+            An external link takes you to a different website or domain.
+   **Syntax:**
+            <a href=""https://www.google.com" target="_blank">Go to Google</a>
+            This link opens an external website, like Google, often in a new tab if you use target="_blank"  .

+   **<a> tag:**
+       The anchor tag creates the link.